appharbor/appharbor-cli/README.md

 	Common options:
 	  -h, --help                  #  Show command help

+## Alias

+If you use the CLI a lot you might want to create an alias for the appharbor executable.
+You can do this with a simple batch file called "ah.bat" in the
+CLI install directory.
+The file should have this content:

+    appharbor %*

+After this you can simply call the commands with for instance `ah config`.

 ## API

 The CLI uses the AppHarbor API, documentation can be found here: [http://support.appharbor.com/kb/api/api-overview](http://support.appharbor.com/kb/api/api-overview)